Speeches, Articles and Reports

 Opinion piece, San Diego Union-Tribune, co-signed by Dr. Irwin Jacobs of Qualcomm and Julie Meier Wright of the S.D.
 Regional Economic Development Corporation, April 5, 2001

-“We must restore America's primacy in science and technology.
+“We cannot afford to drop out of the global innovation race.
+We must restore America's primacy in science and technology.
+We must give American workers the skills they need throughout their lives to perform high-knowledge, high-value jobs.
 We must not sacrifice long-term investments in economic prosperity for short-term political gains.”

 PDF (right click to download)